ibm-cloud-docs/direct-link/direct-link-to-cos.md

 IBM COS is available in three configurations: **Cross Region**, **Regional** and **Single Site**.

  * Cross Region service provides higher durability and availability than using a single region, but at the cost of slightly higher latency.
 This service is available today in the US and the EU.
+(Note that by using a Virtual Router Appliance (VRA) you also could use Direct Link to connect to COS in the Asia Pacific region.)

  * Regional service provides the reverse: It distributes objects across multiple availability zones within a single region.
 If a given region or availability zone is inaccessible, the object store continues to function smoothly.
 Any missed changes are applied when the inaccessible datacenter comes back online.